12. Matplotlib Overview#

 plt.plot(y, x, 'g*-'); ### 'g*-' means green line with star markers

-With Matplotlib’s object-oriented approach, you create a Figure and one or more Axes, then control the plot by calling methods on those objects.
+Matplotlib’s object-oriented (OOP) API is a recommended approach for creating plots.
+The OOP approach creates Figure and Axes objects and control the plot by calling methods on those objects.
 This shines when you need multiple plots or precise layout on a single canvas.

 ### just an explanation on figsize